To set up an experiment:

 Note that you can also specify if the samples are paired.
 Pairing is relevant if you have samples from the same individual under different conditions, e.g. before and after treatment, or at times 0, 2, and 4 hours after treatment.
 In this case statistical analysis becomes more efficient if effects of the individuals are taken into account, and comparisons are carried out not simply by considering raw group means but by considering these corrected for effects of the individual.
 If Paired is selected, a paired rather than a standard t-test will be carried out for two group comparisons.
 For multiple group comparisons a repeated measures rather than a standard ANOVA will be used.

 - Expression values.
+For RNA-Seq experiments, you can also choose which expression value to be used when setting up the experiment.
+This value will then be used for all subsequent analyses.
 If you choose to Set new expression value you can choose between the following options depending on whether you look at the gene or transcript level:

 - Genes: Unique exon reads.
 The number of reads that match uniquely to the exons (including the exon-exon and exon-intron junctions).